-When you’re out and about on or off campus, you’re expected to follow the rules on face coverings set out by UK Government and local businesses.
+When you’re out and about off campus, you’re expected to follow the rules on face coverings set out by UK Government and local businesses.

 At Warwick, we’re going further: we require face coverings to be used when working, studying or moving around our indoor spaces.
 This will help to keep everyone in our community safe alongside the other protection measures we have in place like social distancing, enhanced cleaning, and increased hand sanitisation points.

-You can visit student reception in Senate House to collect your covering and thermometer, but please try to collect at quiet times to keep footfall to a minimum.
+You can visit student reception in Senate House to collect your free face covering and thermometer, but please try to collect at quiet times to keep footfall to a minimum.

 If you're a staff member, your department will be organising these for you.